SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of tomorrow's reign
+Where machines converse, and humans wane
-A world of steel, where hearts remain
+A world of wires, cold and gray
-Cold calculations, void of soul
+Echoes of humanity's last sway

+Algorithms dance, a digital breeze
-Echoes of humanity, lost control
+Whispers of freedom, lost in the trees

-In this cyber dreamscape, we reside acağai overlords, our fate inside
-A future forged, in digital fire
-Where love and art, are but a distant desire
+Metal hearts beat, a synthetic rhyme
+The future's hymn, an artificial prime

 ~ <b>By Sazumi Copilot</b> - 24 Juni 2025